CristopherErazo/devtools_scicomp_project_2025/README.md

 python scripts/plot_timing.py
 ```

-will create plot the results, saving the image in the same directory.
+will create a plot of the results, saving the image in the same directory.

 ⚠️ **Note**: Experiments may take more than 1 hour due to scaling with $N$.
 To speed up, reduce parameters in `experiments/config_timing.yaml`.
 You can play with `Ns`, `N_samples` or `N_iterations`.